ms/buildtogether.tech/delivery/index.md

     meeting is optional.

 Make two lists.
-:   When I'm moderating, I put the headings "Keep" and "Change" on the board,
+:   Put the headings "Keep" and "Change" on the board, then do a lap around the
-    then do a lap around the room and ask every person to give me one item that hasn't already been mentioned for each list.
-The "hasn't already been mentioned" part is important: after the first few safe responses are up on the board, people have to start saying the more difficult things that really matter.
+    room and ask every person to give me one item that hasn't already been mentioned for each list.
+The "hasn't already been mentioned" part is
+    important: after the first few safe responses are up on the board, people have to start saying the more difficult things that really matter.

 Comment on actions rather than individuals.
-:   By the time the project is done, some people may not be able to stand one
-    another.
-Don't let this sidetrack the meeting: if someone has a specific complaint about another member of the team, require him to criticize a particular event or decision.
-"He had a bad attitude" does *not* help anyone improve their game.
+:   Don't let tension between teammates sidetrack the meeting: if someone has a
+    specific complaint about another member of the team, require them to criticize a particular event or decision.
+"They had a bad attitude" does *not* help anyone improve their game.

 Once everyone's thoughts are out in the open, organize them somehow so that you can make specific recommendations about what to do next time.
-This list is one of the two major goals of the post mortem (the other being to give people a chance to be heard).
 For example, here are the recommendations that came out of one post mortem I did with students:

 1. Do a better job of tracking actual progress, rather than reported progress.
-Maybe require a one-minute demo every time a feature is supposedly completed?
+    Maybe require a one-minute demo every time a feature is marked "complete"?

 2. Teams should find one block of 2--3 hours per week when they can work side by side: IM meetings and email resulted in a lot of dropped balls.